krychu/wfc/Readme.md

 <img width="950px" src="https://github.com/krychu/wfc/blob/master/samples/mosaic.png?raw=true">

-For a good read on WFC method see [this article](https://www.gridbugs.org/wave-function-collapse/).
+For a good read on WFC see [this article](https://www.gridbugs.org/wave-function-collapse/).
 It's particularly useful for procedural generation of game levels.

-All feedback is very welcome.
-Thanks.

 ## HOW TO USE THE LIBRARY